-Fennoscandian mantle (Abramovitz et al., 1997; BABEL Working Group, 1993; Balling, 2000; Korja and Heikkinen, 2005).

-- The pronounced dipping mantle reflector observed NE of the Bornholm area along the BABEL A line (from 40 to 65 km depth) was interpreted by Balling (2000) as a relic of paleosubduction occurring at ~1.8-1.7 Ga.
-The same reflections projecting into the mantle were also imaged by the DEKORP-PQ profiles parallel to the BABEL A profile close to Bornholm and they were also attributed to the Proterozoic terrane accretion (Krawczyk et al., 2002; Meissner and Krawczyk, 1999).
-Projecting the BABEL A and PQ mantle reflectors to line 5600, suggests that we may observe the same feature at the - 40 SW end of this profile.
+The BABEL seismic profiles in the Baltic Sea imaged several dipping sub-Moho reflectors projecting into the Fennoscandian mantle (Abramovitz et al., 1997; BABEL Working Group, 1993; Balling, 2000; Korja and Heikkinen, 2005).
+The pronounced dipping mantle reflector observed NE of the Bornholm area along the BABEL A line (from 40 to 65 km of depth) was interpreted by Balling (2000) as a relic of paleosubduction occurring at ~ 1.8 -1.7 Ga.
+The same reflections projecting into the mantle were also imaged by the DEKORP-PQ profiles parallel to the BABEL A profile close to Bornholm, and they were also attributed to the Proterozoic terrane accretion (Krawczyk et al., 2002; Meissner and Krawczyk, 1999).
+Projecting the BABEL A and PQ mantle reflectors onto line 5600 suggests that we may observe the same feature at the SW end of this profile.
 Krawczyk et al. (2002) concluded that the Baltica crust was not mechanically involved in the Caledonian collision.
-This view can be supported by the recent study by Mazur et al. (2016b), who suggested that the CDF is a thin-skinned feature.
-Therefore, we do not link the observed reflectivity patterns (including mantle reflectors) with Caledonian deformation, but consider them to represent a Proterozoic accretion signature.
+This view can be supported by the recent study by Mazur et al. (2016b), who suggested that the Caledonian Deformation Front (CDF) is a thin-skinned feature.
+Therefore, we do not link the observed reflectivity patterns (including mantle reflectors) with Caledonian deformation but consider them to represent a Proterozoic accretion signature.